groboclown/petronia/docs/extensions/api/core.timer.api.md

 * Only instance triggering permitted
 * Public listening allowed

-The most basic timer event.
-It contains no state, and so is only ever created once.
+is only ever created once.